-Open-ended immigration debate to grip Senate
+Historic immigration debate to grip Senate

 From there, a lot will be up to senators.
 Both sides will be able to offer amendments that will compete for 60 votes -- the threshold to advance legislation in the Senate.
 It's expected that amendments will be subject to that threshold and will require consent agreements from senators for votes, opening up the process to negotiations.

 If a proposal can garner 60 votes, it will likely pass the Senate, but it will still face an uncertain fate.
-The House Republican leadership has made no commitment to consider the Senate bill or hold a debate of its own, and House Speaker Paul Ryan has pledged repeatedly to consider a bill only if President Donald Trump will sign it.
+The House Republican leadership has made no commitment to consider the Senate bill or hold a debate of its own, and House Speaker Paul Ryan has pledged repeatedly to consider a bill only if Trump will sign it.

+Late Sunday, a group of Republicans introduced a version of Trump's proposal on DACA as an amendment.

 Different groups have been working to prepare legislation for the immigration effort, including the conservatives who worked off the White House framework and a group of bipartisan senators who have been meeting nearly daily to try to reach agreement on the issue.
 Trump has proposed giving 1.8 million young undocumented immigrants a pathway to citizenship in exchange for $25 billion for his long-promised border wall and a host of other strict immigration reforms.